 - Any problems/opportunities that can be addressed

-- Identifying local flora and fauna, inviting them into or out of our landscapes
+- The local flora and fauna, thinking about how we can be inviting them into or out of our landscapes

-- Adding species that support people and the local ecology
+- What species and/or spaces can be added that support people and the local ecology

 It would be nice to have tea and if possible share what makes that place special to you.
 We would review how things like the permaculture flower and scale of permanence manifest in the landscape.
 All this would help generate a list of priorities and potential projects.
 If future collaboration was warranted we could work out the details of what form that would take.

-Alternately, I would be interested in a permaculture mentorship.
+I am also available for permaculture mentorship.
 This could include:

 - Reading, video, assignments, and discussion